-The elements of the operation that are facility dependent such as design, layout and material flows generally require a re-engineering exercise to investigate and identify opportunities for improvement.
+The elements of the operation that are facility dependent such as design, layout and material flow generally require a re-engineering exercise to investigate and identify opportunities for improvement.

-The elements that are activity related apply to virtually all operations, and can offer opportunities to improve productivity.
-These can be split into three categories:
+The elements that are activity related are productivity driven and apply to virtually all operations.
+Potential improvements in productivity can be split into three categories:

 - Product Location and Slotting